lenchevskii/RWTH-lectures/src/RwthLecture2.md

         und	True 	y	= y
         und	False 	y 	= False

-Patterns can describe the potential form of the argument using data-constructers of the respective data type.
+Patterns can describe the potential form of the argument using data-constructors of the respective data type.
 Constructors always start with a capital letter.

 Checking works from left to right from top equation to bottom.

         unclear :: Int → Bool
         unclear x = not (unclear x)

 Interesting question: what happens if evaluate the following term:

         und False (unclear 0)   = False

 on the other hand:

         und (unclear 0) False 	= doesn’t terminate

+because first argument will be evaluated infinitely.

     • Pattern matching for lists:
         [data] → [] | data : [data]     List constructors: [ ], :

 Potential arguments can be described by terms just containing variables and constructors.